 Angioedema - Cellulitis DDx

 Angioedema can be caused by medications, foods, or be idiopathic.
-Drug-induced angioedema can be associated with urticaria, but it can occur alone with deeper tissue swellings being the only manifestation.
-The subcutaneous tissues, airway, and gastrointestinal tract are all possible sites of involvement.
-Angiotensin-converting enzyme (ACE) inhibitors are a common cause, with angioedema occurring even months after therapy has been started.
-Other causes include aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs), antibiotics, radiocontrast, fibrinolytic agents, and estrogens including oral contraceptives.
+Drug-induced angioedema can be associated with urticaria, but it can occur alone with deeper tissue swelling being the only manifestation.
+Angiotensin-converting enzyme (ACE) inhibitors, widely used antihypertensive medications, are a common cause, with angioedema occurring even a year after therapy was initiated.
+Americans of African descent have 4-5 times greater incidence of ACE inhibitor-induced angioedema than Americans of Northern European descent.
+ACE inhibitor-induced angioedema often involves the upper airways and can produce a life‐threatening risk of respiratory compromise.
+Other risk factors include female sex, atopy, and cigarette smoking.
+Other implicated medications include aspirin and other NSAIDs, antibiotics, radiocontrast agents, fibrinolytic agents, and estrogens, including oral contraceptives.

-Angioedema seen in the heritable angioedema syndrome lasts longer, is not responsive to standard antihistamine therapy, and usually will not have urticarial lesions.
+Angioedema as seen in the heritable angioedema syndrome is not responsive to standard antihistamine therapy and usually will not have associated urticaria.
 Familial forms begin in adolescence; they have autosomal dominant inheritance and are related to disorders of complement regulation.
 Episodes of angioedema are often precipitated by surgery or accidents.
-There are symptoms, such as abdominal pain, that are not a feature of typical angioedema.
-See Hereditary angioedema for further discussion.

-Acquired angioedema is typically the result of a lymphoproliferative disorder or autoimmune, neoplastic, or infectious disease.
-Acquired C1 esterase inhibitor deficiency may result from the formation of autoantibodies against C1 esterase inhibitor or persistent low-level activation of C1q by anti-idiotypic antibodies in patients with B-cell lymphoproliferative disorders.
-Symptoms of acquired angioedema closely resemble those of hereditary angioedema.
+Acquired C1 esterase inhibitor deficiency also presents with angioedema.
+It is typically the result of a lymphoproliferative disorder (type 1) or autoimmune disease (type 2).
+It may result from the formation of autoantibodies against C1 esterase inhibitor or persistent low-level activation of C1q by anti-idiotypic antibodies in patients with B-cell lymphoproliferative disorders.

 The swelling of angioedema is often more marked than that of cellulitis.
 Conversely, erythema is a less prominent feature.
 Unlike cellulitis, angioedema almost always occurs bilaterally.
 In angioedema, there may also be a history of exposure to a known inciting factor.